 To take full advantage of the opportunity and make a valuable contribution to the scheme, the successful UGS Scholars will need to regularly commit a meaningful amount of their time.
 This commitment will vary throughout the year but should average to be approximately one day per month or 2-3 hours per week.
 However, the role is flexible and every effort will be made to accommodate UGS Scholar’s academic and personal commitments.

 We are committed to our UGS Scholars reflecting the diversity of the postgraduate taught student body.
 Part-time, distance-learning and international students are encouraged to apply, as well as full-time, campus-based students.
+Please note that satellite campus students (e.g. Dubai) are not eligible for this scholarship.

 These scholarships will provide an ideal opportunity for postgraduate taught students to develop professional skills in a number of areas including: organising and promoting events; communication; project management; budget management; acting as an ambassador to an organisation and service.
 The scholarship holders will be able to improve and expand their professional networks and gain valuable insight and knowledge of issues affecting PGTs, as well as of a Higher Education institution as a whole.